opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## Collaborators

-A project collaborator is another QFieldCloud user invited to contribute to a project.
-One project may have multiple collaborators.
-Collaborators with role **owner** or **admin** can add more users as collaborators.
-If the project is owned by an organization, you can also add **teams** as collaborators.
+A project collaborator is QFieldCloud user invited to contribute to a project.
+A single project may have multiple collaborators.
+Collaborators with roles **owner** or **admin** can add more users as collaborators.
+Projects owned by an organization allow adding **teams** as collaborators.
 Read more about [collaborator roles](permissions.md).

 ## Changes

-Changes made on vector layers and pushed to QFieldCloud from a QField device will appear here.
-Each change stores the changed attributes and geometries.
+Changes made on vector layers and uploaded to QFieldCloud from a QField device will appear here.
+A _change_ stores the difference between attributes or geometries before and after the upload.

-Changes have one of the three methods:
+Changes register which method was used for uploading; it can be one of:

 - `create` - a new feature has been created.
 - `delete` - an existing feature has been deleted.
 - `patch` - an existing feature has been modified.

-Features that have been created and later deleted without being pushed to QFieldCloud will never appear in project changes.
+Features that have been created and later deleted without being pushed to QFieldCloud do not appear in project changes.

 !!! note
-    Changes on online vector layers (PostGIS, WFS) that does not have "Offline editing" cloud layer action will not generate a change, but will directly modify the original data source.
+    Changes to online vector layers (PostGIS, WFS) that do not have "Offline editing" cloud layer action do not generate a change, but instead modify the original data source _directly_.

 !!! note
     Changes to vector layers done in QGIS will not appear here.